 - Written and verbal communications, records management, excellent attention to detail, fast-paced environment, working in a hands-on role: You’re likely to thrive in Transportation.
 The long-term aim for you can be Transport Scheduler, a hands-on operational role dealing directly with staff and drivers, troubleshooting problems and ensuring all stakeholders are getting value.

-Why gain a Diploma in Purchasing?
+Why gain a Diploma of Business (Procurement)?